philippgille/hello-netcoreapp/README.md

     - `docker run philippgille/hello-netcoreapp`
         > Note: This currently only works for Linux containers (on either Linux or Windows)
 - Alternatively you can build the image locally (see the *Build* section in this README) and then create a container from the image in the local image cache:
-    - `docker run local/hello-netcoreapp`
+    - For the Linux container: `docker run local/hello-netcoreapp`
-        > Note: This works on Linux with the Linux container image, and on Windows with both the Linux and Windows container images (on Windows you can configure which kind of containers you want to run)
+        - Works on both Linux and Windows
+    - For the Windows container: `docker run local/hello-netcoreapp:nanoserver`
+        - Only works on Windows

 ### Chocolatey package